sbayer55/prezto/README.md

      window or tab.

 ### Themes
+*Note*: Only the paradox theme has been enhanced for use with kubectl

   1. For a list of themes, type `prompt -l`.
   2. To preview a theme, type `prompt -p name`.